 Computer Labs: The campus operates several computer labs for general use, instruction, educational methods and multi-media development.
 Labs are located in Conway Hall, Devilbiss Hall, Fulton Hall, Guerrieri Academic Commons, Henson Science Hall and Perdue Hall.
 The University operates both PC and Macintosh labs.

-Conway Hall houses the Seidel School of Education and Professional Studies, including Social Work and Communication Arts departments.
-The facility contains faculty and staff offices, classrooms, class labs, teaching methods labs, a multi-media center, an electronic gallery, computer labs, photography lab, a café and the May Literacy.
+Conway Hall (formerly known as TETC: Teacher Education and Technology Center) houses the Seidel School of Education, School of Social Work, and Communication Arts departments.
+The facility contains faculty and staff offices, classrooms, class labs, teaching methods labs, a multi-media center, an electronic gallery, computer labs, photography lab, a café and the May Literacy Center.

 Devilbiss Hall is located at the south end of the campus mall.
 It houses the departments of Nursing and Health Sciences, and it serves as a general purpose classroom and office building.
 In addition to 44 faculty and staff offices, the building has 17 classrooms and nine laboratories.
 Special features in this building are a theatre-lecture hall seating 184 and a 2,000 square-foot greenhouse.

 The Division Street Building (D1) is located at the corner of Power and South Division streets.
 It houses the Eastern Shore Regional GIS Cooperative.